DataValues/Geo/README.md

 **Geo 3.x:** PHP 5.5 or later (tested with PHP 5.5 up to PHP 7.2 and HHVM)

-## Installation

-The recommended way to use this library is via [Composer](https://getcomposer.org/).

-To add this package as a local, per-project dependency to your project, simply add a dependency on `data-values/geo` to your project's `composer.json` file.
-Here is a minimal example of a `composer.json` file that just defines a dependency on version 4.x of this package:

-    {
-        "require": {
-            "data-values/geo": "^4.0.0"
-        }
-    }

 ## Library functionality

 #### Value objects